hamzaabbasminhas/Hotel_Room_Booking_App/README.md

 ## Dependencies
 The example tests utilize the following dependencies, listed in the package.json file:

-- Cypress: End-to-end testing framework.
+- Cypress: End-to-end testing framework
-- Faker: For generating random test data.
-- TypeScript: Language implementation.
 - Mocha: JavaScript test framework used by Cypress.
 - Mochawesome: Reporter for generating stylish HTML reports.
 - Mochawesome-merge: Tool for merging multiple Mochawesome reports.

 ## TODO (Improvements):
 - check on BrowserStack if solution runs on Windows and Linux Machines, since I tested only on Mac and docker.
-- Using docker images for execution of tests